You will notice

 indeed.

-It is sometimes possible to "kick
+with urination have no obvious cause, it is sometimes possible to "kick

 start" the kidneys with